 3. Sapa

 The former 1922 French hill station is the trekking mecca of Vietnam.
 The views of the valley from the town are stunning.
 (The photo above is one of my favorite images I’ve shot in all my years in Asia.)
-Popular treks include Fansipan, the highest mountain in Vietnam (3143 m); Cat Cat, a village three kilometers south of Sapa; Ta Phin Village, 10 kilometer hike from the city; Sa Seng & Hang Da, a hike along the eastern ridge is great for valley views.
-Be warned—tourist touts and vendor are relentless in Sapa.
-(I went to visit a village with a student group and each student had one vendor following them around the village the entire day.)
+Popular treks include Fansipan, the highest mountain in Vietnam (3143 m); Cat Cat, a village three kilometers south of Sapa; Ta Phin Village, a 10-kilometer hike from the city; Sa Seng & Hang Da, a hike along the eastern ridge is great for valley views.
+Be warned—the tourist touts and aggressive vendors are relentless in Sapa.
+(I visited a village with a student group and each student had one vendor following them around town the entire day trying to see them something.)
 Despite this, the scenery is unreal and worth the trip!

-Hanoi is the mecca of the motorbike madness that defines Vietnam.
-While this photo wasn’t shot in Hanoi, it’s just a taste of the crazy things you’ll see on motorbikes there!
+Hanoi is the mecca of the motorbike madness, and this is just a taste of the crazy things you’ll see on motorbikes there!

 Wander the streets of the Old Quarter and the Hoan Kiemshopping district where streets are organized by the goods they sell.
 (This is really annoying if you need to buy a pen and you’re on the shoe street.)
 Pho bo (beef noodle shop) is a must for breakfast along with a traditional Vietnamese coffee, which is medium to coarse ground dark roast with a small metal drip filter.
 You must stop by JOMA, my favorite café in Southeast Asia for breakfast.

-Stop by the Ho Chi Minh Museum and if you want to say hello to Uncle Ho, stop by his macellum.
-Be warned – he’s been preserved and is on full display in typical commniust fashion.
+Stop by the Ho Chi Minh Museum and if you want to say hello to him, stop by his mausoleum.
+Be warned – he’s been preserved and is on full display in typical communist fashion.

 The Japanese Covered Bridge is one of the top sights in Hoi An.
 After a week of rain, this is the first time I saw blue sky!

-The best Banh Mi spots in town are Banh Mi Queen (I loved the chicken!) and Banh Mi Phuong (Anthony Bourdian loved this spot).
-Streets Resturant Café had the best Cau Lau I had the whole trip.
-It’s also a nonprofit the trains underprivdlegd youth to work in culinary and hospitatliy fields.
+The best Banh Mi spots in town are Banh Mi Queen (I loved the chicken!) and Banh Mi Phuong (Anthony Bourdain loved this spot).
+Streets Restaurant Café had the best Cau Lau I had on the whole trip.
+It’s also a nonprofit that trains underprivileged youth to work in culinary and hospitality fields.
+I booked a direct transfer to Hoi A from Da Nang on Klook for around $10 but there are even cheaper group transfers.
+Read reviews before booking!

 I highly recommend visiting the ruins of My Son, a Hindu temple complex built between the 4th and 14th Century to honor the god Shiva.
 It’s easily assessable from Hoi An or Da Nang by tour, car or motorbike.
 I did the sunrise tour to avoid the crowds in my photos.

-Hoi An is a great hub to do a few day trips including visit the My Son ruins of a Hindu temple complex.
+Hoi An is a great hub to do a few day trips including visiting My Son, the ruins of a Hindu temple complex.
 (I recommend the sunrise tour.)
 You can do it on your own if you have a motorbike.
 I also recommend renting a bicycle and heading over to the coconut village for a boat ride on one of the circular boats.
 It’s a very touristy thing but such a fun experience.
 Check out my Instagram story for videos from the trip!

 Left: Pongour Waterfalls outside of Da Lat.
 Right: Crazy House, a Gaudi-inspired tourist site that is also a hotel mixed in the site.